 Among drug companies currently developing their own drugs are Pfizer (NYSE:PFED), which has 3 early-stage drugs in clinical trials and Bristol-Myers Squibb (NYSE:BMYC), which recently confirmed it is looking to develop NASH drugs in-house.

 Only a few years ago Gilead Sciences (NASDAQ:GILDC) was the lone drugmaker discussing NASH.
 Gilead has one failure but has since struck deals with two small companies involved in NASH research.
-Others in the mix include Allergan (NYSE:AGNC), Novartis AG (NYSE:NVSD), Merck & Co (NYSE:MRKD) and Johnson & Johnson (NYSE:JNJD).
+Others in the mix include Allergan (NYSE:AGND), Novartis AG (NYSE:NVSD), Merck & Co (NYSE:MRKC) and Johnson & Johnson (NYSE:JNJD).

 Smaller Players Are Also Active

 While big pharma has been aggressive, small companies like NGM Bio are also looking to get into the mix.
 NGM Bio has what it believes is a strong candidate, injectable NGM282, which met its primary endpoint of reducing liver fat against a dummy treatment over 12 weeks.